FAQs - Vinyl and Vinyl Tiles

 Most concrete floors can have a smoothing compound applied to them to make it a smooth base for floorcoverings.
 They cannot and do not make a floor flat and level if the existing sub-floor is not flat and level.
 They can only follow the existing sub-floors levels.
 If a floor is particularly bad we sometimes have to apply more than one layer of smoothing compound.
 We generally only quote for one layer as in most domestic areas with a relatively flat sound floor this should be enough.
 Extra layers of smoothing compound will be chargeable if they are required.

-Why is my vinyl not exactly the same colour as my sample?
+Why is my vinyl not exactly the same colour as my sample or your web site?

 Colour matching between widths of vinyl and areas ordered at different times